ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 ble-aranet4.js: Aranet4 example with BLE scripting
 ===
+Example how to use a 3rd party BLE sensor and execute actions based on conditions.
+(Requires firmware version 0.12.0-beta1 or newer)

+ble-aranet2.js: Aranet2 example with BLE scripting
+===
-Example how to use a 3rd party BLE sensor and execute actions bsed on conditions.
+Example how to use a 3rd party BLE sensor and execute actions based on conditions.
 (Requires firmware version 0.12.0-beta1 or newer)

 ble-shelly-btn-gateway-for-other-devices.js: Gateway between Shelly BLU button1 and other devices